Rune580/LethalCompanyInputUtils/README.md

 Github: Rune580

 ## Contributors
+Thanks to the following contributers:
-Thanks to @Boxofbiscuits97 for reworking most of the documentation
+- @Boxofbiscuits97 for reworking most of the documentation.
+- @Lordfirespeed for housekeeping and additional documentation cleanup.

 ## Changelog
 All notable changes to this project will be documented here.